 Huddled around a computer, my sister, my friend, and I took turns commanding Bob to take showers, go to work, and fix up meals.
 It was around the second grade that the three of us were obsessed with captaining Bob’s life, ensuring that he was the happiest, most successful Sim in Neighbourhood 1.

 Bob was bald with a dark beard and a simple grey t-shirt and jeans.
 He was as bland as can be, as I’m very sure that he was literally one of the default Sims in the character creator feature.
 In that sense, Bob was the perfect canvas with which the three of us could thrust our imagination-paint onto.
 He was going to be the most creative, charismatic, and as fit as he could be, and easily reach the top of any career path he (we) wanted.

 Here, RuneScape gave me my first taste of fantasy.
-Everyday, much to my mother’s disapproval, I would plop down in front of the computer screen and go on marvellous (and very pixelated) quests.
+Every day, much to my mother’s disapproval, I would plop down in front of the computer screen and go on marvellous (and very pixelated) quests.
 On one exploit, I’d act as a diplomat for goblins, and another, I’d thwart an evil chef with magic powers.
-Although Turtle started off as a brunette, as I leveled her up and gained experience as a player, I one day decided to change her hair to be jet black.
+Although Turtle started off as a brunette, as I levelled her up and gained experience as a player, I one day decided to change her hair to be jet black.
 Suddenly, my perspective on Turtle changed.
-It was as if Turtle was a mirror, and the image she reflected was me – but with a blue sword and rugged armor.
+It was as if Turtle was a mirror, and the image she reflected was me – but with a blue sword and rugged armour.

 Personally, it was no longer fun for me to fill my virtual spaces with people who already inhabited them in real life…